FDR's New Deal Introduction

-Franklin Delano Roosevelt assumed the presidency at the darkest hour of the Great Depression, pledging to restore prosperity through expansive government intervention in the economy.
+Franklin Delano Roosevelt assumed the presidency at the darkest hour of the Great Depression, pledging to fix the economy by getting the federal government involved.
 While Roosevelt's New Deal did not, in fact, end the Great Depression, it did permanently alter American society and create many of the structures that sustained prosperity following World War II.

 Because FDR made the modern presidency.

 He is the last president, possibly the last person, with the middle name "Delano."